-P-Cards are awarded to each fencer separately, starting with a P-Yellow card, followed by two P-Red cards and finally by a P-Black card.
+P-yellow cards and P-red Cards are awarded to both fencers simultaneously, starting with a P-Yellow card, followed by a P-Red card.
+The P-Black card is awarded as described in 1c) below.

-When, for the first time, there is one minute of unwillingness to fight, the Referee sanctions one or both fencers with a P-yellow card as follows:

-- a) If the fencers are equal: the Referee sanctions both fencers with a P-yellow card. - b) If the fencers are not equal: the Referee sanctions the fencer who has the lower score with a P- yellow card.

-When, for the second and third times, there is one minute of unwillingness to fight, the Referee sanctions one or both fencers with a P-red card as follows:

-- c) If the fencers are equal: the Referee sanctions both fencers with a P-red card. - d) If the fencers are not equal: the Referee sanctions the fencer who has the lower score with a P- red card.

-When, from the fourth time, there is unwillingness to fight, one or both fencers who have already received two P-red cards, receive a P-black card.

-- e) If the fencers receive P-Black cards simultaneously and their scores are equal, the fencer with the higher initial seeding in the competition, which is based on the FIE ranking, wins the bout. - f) If the fencers receive P-Black cards simultaneously, and their scores are not equal, the fencer with the higher score wins the bout.
+- a) When, for the first time, there is one minute of unwillingness to fight, the Referee sanctions both fencers with a P-yellow card. - b) When, for the second time, there is one minute of unwillingness to fight, the Referee sanctions both fencers with a P-red card. - c) When, for the third time, there is one minute of unwillingness to fight, a P-black card is awarded as follows: - i) If the scores of the two fencers are equal, the Referee sanctions the fencer with the lower initial seeding in the competition, which is based on the FIE ranking and by drawing lots among any fencers who are not in the ranking, with a P-Black card.
+The fencer with the higher initial seeding in the competition, which is based on the FIE ranking, wins the bout. - ii) If the scores of the two fencers are not equal, the Referee sanctions the fencer with the lower score with a P-Black card.
+The fencer with the higher score wins the bout.